subham-kumar-sah/react-redux/Readme.md

 --> In order to make our application more scalable we integrate multiple reducers for our store with different initial states and then combine them together to pass to the store(as store can receive one reducer as agrument).
 --> Although we can have multiple properties in a single object but that makes our state and also reducer function more complex.(We can also do this by this way).
 --> When we dispatch an action, both the reducers will receive that action, but the differnce is one of them acts on that action while the other ignores it.
+--> Actions(dispatch method call) are by default synchronous in nature.